osmandapp/web/main/docs/user/navigation/routing/index.md

 OsmAnd provides driving instructions for Car, Truck, Motorcycle drivers.
 ### [Bicycle-based (MTB, Moped) routing](#bicycle-based-routing)

-Bicycle routing provides navigation prompts specifically for bicycle riders.
+Bicycle routing provides navigation prompts specifically for bicycle riders and mtb enthusiasts.
+It can also be used by moped (scooter) drivers.

 ### [Pedestrian routing](#pedestrian-routing)